prof18/marcogomiero.com/content/posts/drafts/running-blog-ipad.md

 To try to automate these steps, I started to play with the **Apple Shortcuts iOs app**.
 If you don’t know this app, I suggest you to look at it, because it is really powerful and it can simplify your life.

 > A shortcut is a quick way to get one or more tasks done with your apps.
 The Shortcuts app lets you create your own shortcuts with multiple steps.
-For example, build a “Surf Time” shortcut that grabs the surf report, gives an ETA to the beach, and launches your surf music playlist. *[Shortcuts user guide](https://support.apple.com/guide/shortcuts/welcome/ios)*
+For example, build a "Surf Time" shortcut that grabs the surf report, gives an ETA to the beach, and launches your surf music playlist. *[Shortcuts user guide](https://support.apple.com/guide/shortcuts/welcome/ios)*

 After some trials, I was able to achieve my goal and, as you can see in the video, when I need to add an image to an article I can launch a shortcut that does all the job for me.

 {{< youtube MdSv-PwC5N8 >}}

-And here’s the “source code” of the shortcut:
+And here’s the "source code" of the shortcut:

-{{< figure src="/img/blogging-ipad/new-image-shortcut.png"  link="/img/blogging-ipad/new-image-shortcut.png" caption=“iOs shortcut to move an image from the camera roll to the repo of the site and generate the Hugo shortcode” >}}
+{{< figure src="/img/blogging-ipad/new-image-shortcut.png"  link="/img/blogging-ipad/new-image-shortcut.png" caption="iOs shortcut to move an image from the camera roll to the repo of the site and generate the Hugo shortcode" >}}

 As you can see in the image above, it is possible to ask for input and then store it in a variable.
 So, first of all, I receive as input the name of the image and the folder, then I open the system image picker and I store the chosen image in a variable.
 Then, before moving the image, I extract the file extension of the image and store it in another variable.
 And now finally, it is time to move the image to the specific folder with the new name.
 This action is performed with the shortcut support provided by Working Copy.
 And at the end, I create the shortcode for the specific image and I store it in the clipboard ready to be pasted in the article.